-Every-Pay is an Estonian payment processing service which offers some of the lowest card processing rates available anywhere as well as next morning settlement.
-In this guide, I review the service, share my own experience and provide some useful hacks.
+Every-Pay is an Estonian payment processing service that offers some of the lowest card processing rates available anywhere as well as next morning settlement.
+In this guide, I review the service and share my own experience with it.

 Every-Pay is a service offered in partnership with LHV, Estonia’s third-largest bank by assets.
 It is a complete payment processing solution, which means that it acts as both a gateway and merchant account, in a way that is similar to what Stripe does.
 Where it differs from Stripe is in the requirement for an LHV business bank account.

 Indeed, to open an Every-Pay account, you must first open an LHV business bank account.
 In most cases, this involves a personal visit to Estonia.
 I certainly hope that remote opening will be more widely supported in the future, at least for those with e-Resident cards, but little progress has been made in that direction so far.
-Estonian banks are also famously unfriendly to non-residents, often requiring proof of a significant local tie.
+Estonian banks are also famously unfriendly to non-residents, often requiring proof of a significant local tie and even then it is a crap shot whether they will open the account or not.
 Your mileage may vary here but I recommend preparing a solid explanation as to why you need an Estonian business bank account.
-Obviously, if your company is registered in Estonia, things will be far easier.
+Obviously, if your company is registered in Estonia, things will be a little easier (just a little).

 The interface is simple and easy to use (although not as good as that of Stripe or Braintree) and there are plugins available for most shopping carts.
 Developers will be happy to know that the plugins are well supported and that new features are also constantly being rolled out.